raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 An engaging unit may adopt any other formation when rebuilding, but only to prevent making contact with another enemy unit, or causing overlap.

 ![advance engage reform](/resources/images/honour-lies/advance-engage-reform.png)

+#### Rush
+Reposition a stand from the rear rank in front of the unit, in alignment, then rebuild the formation.
+Note this means the unit cannot change direction as part of this move.

 #### Retreat
 Reposition a stand from the front rank behind the unit, in alignment, then rebuild the formation.